Aliases for OR51E2 Gene

 GeneCards Summary for OR51E2 Gene

 OR51E2 (Olfactory Receptor Family 51 Subfamily E Member 2) is a Protein Coding gene.
 Diseases associated with OR51E2 include Prostate Cancer.
-Among its related pathways are Olfactory Signaling Pathway and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and steroid hormone receptor activity.
+Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and steroid hormone receptor activity.
 An important paralog of this gene is OR51E1.

 UniProtKB/Swiss-Prot for OR51E2 Gene